beeware/briefcase/docs/tutorial/getting-started.rst

 * You'll need to sign in to XCode with your Apple ID account - the same one you'd use for iTunes.

-* On Mohave, the easiest way to ensure that the Xcode Command Line Tools are installed is to open a default project template in XCode and run for the newest version of iPhone.
+* On Mojave, the easiest way to ensure that the Xcode Command Line Tools are installed is to open a default project template in XCode and run for the newest version of iPhone.

 * You can create a free personal team by clicking on ``Preferences > Accounts`` and adding your Apple ID account.